Generous (song)

 "Generous" is a song by American singer and actress Olivia Holt.
 Released as a single on September 22, 2017, by Hollywood Records, it became her first number one on Billboard's Dance Club Songs chart in its March 17, 2018 issue.

 Music video

+The music video, directed by Chris Applebaum, finds Holt strolling through the hallways of a swanky hotel.
+She enters a Staff Only closet and "borrows" a maid's uniform.
+Holt proceeds to frolic while cleaning several suites, helping herself to the food she discovers therein, while trying on numerous outfits found in the closets.
+She also treats herself to a bubble-bath, before changing back into her street clothes and departing the hotel via limousine.

-The music video was directed by Chris Applebaum.
-It was premiered on Vevo and YouTube on September 26, 2017.
+The video premiered on Vevo and YouTube on September 26, 2017.